Who says you need to leave Singapore to take scenic photos with what looks like a wild Amazon forest, a Japanese bamboo garden, and an Aussie quarry?

 Certain parts of the forest have remained untouched and offer a priceless backdrop to your IG photos that will make them look like they’re straight outta the Amazon forest.

-Things to look out include the Old Jurong Railway, giant ants, and monkeys.
+Things to look out for include the Old Jurong Railway, giant ants, and monkeys.

 Nearest MRT: King Albert Park